egrenegar/workout-tracker/README.md

 A workout dashboard that utilizes a Mongo database with a Mongoose schema and Express to allow users to track the name, type, weight, sets, reps, and duration of an exercise.

 ## Installation
-To install necessary dependencies, run the following code:
+To install necessary dependencies, run the following command:
 ```sh
 npm i
 ```